-Moreover, schools should encourage all students, parents, staff, and community members to use their recreational facilities (such as tracks, playgrounds, fields, etc.) that are available outside of school hours.
+Moreover, schools should encourage all students, parents, staff, and community members to use their recreational facilities (such as tracks, playgrounds, fields, etc.) that are available outside of school hours and as allowed by Board policy.

 VIII.
 Monitoring and Policy Review